kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 As used in this part:

-*Air taxi operator* means an air carrier as established by §298.3(a).
+*Air taxi operator* means an air carrier as established by [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.3   Classification.|§298.3]](a).

 *Air transportation* means interstate air transportation, foreign air transportation, or the transportation of mail by aircraft as defined by the Statute.1